EpikCord/EpikCord.py/docs/docs.rst

 def close(self: Any) -> None

 def get_encoding(self: Any) -> <class 'str'>

-def json(self: Any, encoding: Any, loads: Any, content_type: Any) -> typing.AnyRead and decodes JSON response.
+def json(self: Any, encoding: Any, loads: Any, content_type: Any) -> typing.Any
+Read and decodes JSON response.

 def raise_for_status(self: Any) -> None

-def read(self: Any) -> <class 'bytes'>Read response payload.
+def read(self: Any) -> <class 'bytes'>
+Read response payload.

 def release(self: Any) -> typing.Any

-def start(self: Any, connection: Any) -> ClientResponseStart response processing.
+def start(self: Any, connection: Any) -> ClientResponse Start response processing.

-def text(self: Any, encoding: Any, errors: str) -> <class 'str'>Read response payload and decode.
+def text(self: Any, encoding: Any, errors: str) -> <class 'str'>
+Read response payload and decode.

 def wait_for_close(self: Any) -> None

 ClientSession
 -------------

-def close(self: Any) -> NoneClose underlying connector.
+def close(self: Any) -> None
+Close underlying connector.

 Release all acquired resources.

-def delete(self: Any, url: Any, kwargs: Any) -> _RequestContextManagerPerform HTTP DELETE request.
+def delete(self: Any, url: Any, kwargs: Any) -> _RequestContextManager
+Perform HTTP DELETE request.

-def detach(self: Any) -> NoneDetach connector from session without closing the former.
+def detach(self: Any) -> None
+Detach connector from session without closing the former.

 Session is switched to closed state anyway.

-def get(self: Any, url: Any, allow_redirects: bool, kwargs: Any) -> _RequestContextManagerPerform HTTP GET request.
+def get(self: Any, url: Any, allow_redirects: bool, kwargs: Any) -> _RequestContextManager
+Perform HTTP GET request.

-def head(self: Any, url: Any, allow_redirects: bool, kwargs: Any) -> _RequestContextManagerPerform HTTP HEAD request.
+def head(self: Any, url: Any, allow_redirects: bool, kwargs: Any) -> _RequestContextManager
+Perform HTTP HEAD request.

-def options(self: Any, url: Any, allow_redirects: bool, kwargs: Any) -> _RequestContextManagerPerform HTTP OPTIONS request.
+def options(self: Any, url: Any, allow_redirects: bool, kwargs: Any) -> _RequestContextManager
+Perform HTTP OPTIONS request.

-def patch(self: Any, url: Any, data: Any, kwargs: Any) -> _RequestContextManagerPerform HTTP PATCH request.
+def patch(self: Any, url: Any, data: Any, kwargs: Any) -> _RequestContextManager Perform HTTP PATCH request.

-def post(self: Any, url: Any, data: Any, kwargs: Any) -> _RequestContextManagerPerform HTTP POST request.
+def post(self: Any, url: Any, data: Any, kwargs: Any) -> _RequestContextManager Perform HTTP POST request.

-def put(self: Any, url: Any, data: Any, kwargs: Any) -> _RequestContextManagerPerform HTTP PUT request.
+def put(self: Any, url: Any, data: Any, kwargs: Any) -> _RequestContextManager Perform HTTP PUT request.

-def request(self: Any, method: str, url: Any, kwargs: Any) -> _RequestContextManagerPerform HTTP request.
+def request(self: Any, method: str, url: Any, kwargs: Any) -> _RequestContextManager Perform HTTP request.

-def ws_connect(self: Any, url: Any, method: str, protocols: Any, timeout: float, receive_timeout: Any, autoclose: bool, autoping: bool, heartbeat: Any, auth: Any, origin: Any, params: Any, headers: Any, proxy: Any, proxy_auth: Any, ssl: Any, verify_ssl: Any, fingerprint: Any, ssl_context: Any, proxy_headers: Any, compress: int, max_msg_size: int) -> _WSRequestContextManagerInitiate websocket connection.
+def ws_connect(self: Any, url: Any, method: str, protocols: Any, timeout: float, receive_timeout: Any, autoclose: bool, autoping: bool, heartbeat: Any, auth: Any, origin: Any, params: Any, headers: Any, proxy: Any, proxy_auth: Any, ssl: Any, verify_ssl: Any, fingerprint: Any, ssl_context: Any, proxy_headers: Any, compress: int, max_msg_size: int) -> _WSRequestContextManager
+Initiate websocket connection.